-Regardless of policy limits, the median cost of general liability insurance is $42 per month ($500 annually).
-The median cost offers a more accurate estimate of what your business is likely to pay than the average cost of business insurance because it excludes outlier high and low premiums.
+Regardless of policy limits, the median cost of general liability insurance is $42 per month (about $500 annually) for Insureon customers.
+The median cost offers a more accurate estimate of what your business is likely to pay than the average business insurance cost because it excludes outlier high and low premiums.

 Most small business owners (48%) pay between $300 and $600 annually for their policies, and 17% pay less than $300.
 These figures were derived from an analysis of thousands of insurance policies purchased by Insureon small business customers.

-Our analysis of general liability insurance costs reveals that your industry has the biggest impact on policy costs.
-Generally, high-risk industries pay higher premiums, while low-risk industries enjoy lower rates.
+Our analysis of general liability insurance costs reveals that for small businesses, your industry has the biggest impact on your policy costs.
+Generally, insurance companies charge high-risk industries higher premiums, while low-risk industries enjoy lower rates.

 For example, brick-and-mortar retailers open to the public are exposed to more risk than IT consultants working from a home office.
-The graph below illustrates how the industry you work in affects what you'll pay for a general liability policy.
+The graph below illustrates how the type of business affects what you'll pay for a general liability policy.

-Constructing and contracting businesses, cleaning services, and landscaping businesses have the highest general liability costs because these industries often do work that involves someone else’s property.
+Construction, cleaning, and landscaping businesses have the highest general liability costs because they often do work that involves other people's property.
 General liability policies can pay for damage you or your employees cause to someone’s property.

 To see insurance costs for businesses in your industry, visit our industry-specific cost analyses: